 - regulatory bodies such as HIQA, the Health and Safety Authority, where we are obliged to make data available as required;

-- outsourced service providers such as the use of external laboratories
+- outsourced service providers such as the use of external laboratories and marketing companies;

 - other companies and organisations with whom we exchange data for the purposes of fraud protection and credit risk reduction.